 new = old = t = init_population() for epoch in range(0, epochs): new = t t = operator_roulette( t ) t = operator_crossingover( t ) t = operator_mutation( t ) old = t+new t = operator_selection( old )

 I hope this code is simple and readable.
 Actually, this code reflects the skeleton of genetic algorithm.
-We generate the decisions list (3) and push it to
+Firstly, we generate the decisions list at random (3) and push it to

 operator_roulette(6) and the obtained list go to